Vyral/john-sprague/_posts/2019-11-06-important-questions-for-house-hunters-to-ask.md

 **1\.
 How is the neighborhood/area?** It’s really important to look in those blue-chip areas where homes will appreciate at a higher clip and result in much higher equity when you eventually sell.

 **2\.
 How are the schools in the area?** We know that here in St. Louis, home prices and values are driven dramatically by the school districts, accreditation, and ratings.
-One of the best resources you can use is greatschools.org.
+One of the best resources you can use is **<u><a target="_blank" href="https://www.greatschools.org/">greatschools.org</a></u>**.
 You should be able to find all the information you might need here.

 {% include pullquote.html %}